harshalhirve/react-pwa-app/README.md

-React Proggressive Web App Demo - with Webpack 4 and Babel 7
+React Proggressive Web App Demo - with Webpack 4 and Babel 7 (PWA Integration is in progress...)